Skip to Content

 • Value: Enter the value of the query string parameter.

-• Usage Type: Open the menu, then select the usage type for this parameter.
+• Usage Type: (Optional) Select the usage type for this parameter.

-4. Click the icon to save the web server parameter.
+5. Click the icon to save the parameter.

 Add REST endpoints